ASHISHKUMAR2411/Blockchain-based-eCommerce-Warranty-system-fg4/README.md

 1. Clone the project to your local system.
 2. Open the project directory in your IDE.
-3. `Now in the terminal go to the 'backend' folder`
+3. Now in the terminal go to the `backend` folder.
 4. Then `npm install`
 5. This command will install all of the necessary node modules in your project folder.
 (Make sure you have a node installed in your system).
 6. Do the same in the frontend folder.